New generalisation of Jacobi's derivative formula: Preliminaries

 Standard holomorphic differentials are employed, see for example \cite[p.\,306]{bak898},

 All together they are denoted by $\rmd u = (\rmd u_1$, $\rmd u_3$, $\dots$, $\rmd u_{2g-1})^t$.
 The differentials are labeled by Sato weights in subscripts.
-The weight shows the exponent of the first term in expansion of the corresponding integrals $u_{2n-1}$ about infinity in local parameter $\xi$ which is introduced by $x=\xi^{-2}$.
+The weight shows the exponent of the first term in the expansion of the corresponding integral $u_{2n-1}$ about infinity in the local parameter $\xi$ which is introduced by $x=\xi^{-2}$.

 Integrals of the holomorphic differentials along the canonical homology cycles give first kind periods